natecraddock/workspaces.nvim/README.md

 * `:Workspaces add [name] [path]`

-  If both name and path are omitted, the current working directory will be registered as a workspace, with the last path segment as the name.

-  If only name is provided, one of two actions will follow.
-(1) if name looks like a path, that path will be registered, (2) otherwise the current working directory will be registered as a workspace, with the given name.

-  if both name and path are provided, the workspace with name and path will be registered.
+  The workspace with the specified name and path will be registered.

 * `:Workspaces remove [name]`

-  If name is omitted, the workspace registered in the current working directory will be removed, if it exists.

-  If name is provided, the specified workspace will be removed.
+  The workspace with the specified name will be removed.

 * `:Workspaces list`